nanomsg/.github/GOVERNANCE.md

-In the event that the BDFL becomes deceased, or legally declared incompetent (following the laws of his state of residence, California), it is his intent that the Leadership Council shall take over his duties and run the project by a simple majority rule, excepting that any action that runs in contravention to the principles set forth herein, or to change such principles of leadership, shall require a 2/3 majority of all council members to approve.
+In the event that the BDFL becomes deceased, or legally declared incompetent (following the laws of his state of residence, California), it is his intent that the Leadership Council shall provide a continuity of leadership for the project.

+In this case, decisions pertaining to the day-to-day operations of the project shall require a simple majority of all then serving Council Members.

+Further, decisions changing the manner of governance of the project shall require a 2/3 supermajority of then serving Council Members.

 Further, in the event that the BDFL is no longer able to serve, having been deceased or become legally incompetent, the then serving Leadership Council may unanimously elect a new BDFL, who will then obtain all the rights associated with BDFL.

+In the case of a temporary impairment (incompetence), if the Leadership Council has not elected a successor BDFL first, the previous BDFL shall regain their BDFL status.

-A BDFL may willing abdicate, in writing.
+A BDFL may willingly abdicate, in writing.
 In such case, it shall be treated as if he had become deceased.

-As with everything else, the BDFL may change these rules of succession at any time, including by naming a successor.
+As with everything else, the serving BDFL may change these rules of succession at any time, including by naming a successor.

 ## Code of Conduct